The 8 Best Luxury Resorts in Barbados | Hand-Picked for 2026

 Key Highlights:

-• 12 acres of tropical gardens
+- 5-star beachfront location with 12 stunning acres of tropical gardens

-• Family-owned, with 88 rooms and cottages
+- Family-owned boutique, with 88 island-inspired rooms and cottages

-• Award-winning spa with open-air treatment rooms
+- Award-winning spa with open-air treatment rooms and two outdoor pools

-There’s a variety of accommodations here, from garden-view rooms to freestanding cottages with plunge pools.
+There’s a variety of accommodations here, from garden-view rooms to freestanding cottages with private plunge pools.
 The atmosphere is quiet and romantic, yet the staff is super warm and accommodating, making it surprisingly family-friendly too.

-The spa is also one of the best on the island, with open-air treatment rooms set in tropical greenery and a relaxation space that feels like a hidden oasis.
-Dining features change nightly, often built around fresh, seasonal ingredients with a focus on grilled seafood and island flavors.
+The spa here is also one of the best on the island, with open-air treatment rooms set in tropical greenery and a relaxation space that feels like a hidden oasis.

 1. The Sandpiper – Top Overall